”Don’t look to those who tried to break you to heal you.”

-Like most narcissists the cerebral, along with the covert can be extremely hard to detect, and even harder to get support after you’ve left as they are an extremely convincing con artist, that most often have all those around them, believing they are good people.
+Like most narcissists, the cerebral, along with the covert, can be extremely hard to detect and even harder to get support after you’ve left as they are an extremely convincing con artists that most often have all those around them believe they are good people.

-Cerebral narcissists are often like most narcissists as they like to go under the raider in society, all narcissist try to be unknown, In what they do, with the cerebral, because of their intellect, they usually manage not to be exposed.
+Cerebral narcissists are often like most narcissists as they like to go under the raider in society; all narcissists try to be unknown; in what they do, with the cerebral, because of their intellect, they usually manage not to be exposed.
 As they appear to be model citizens, they can be highly skilled at ’fitting in.’ to society’s norms, and getting those around them to trust in them, often making the cerebral narcissist hard to identify.

 Cerebral is like all other types of narcissists unwillingly to take a real look at themselves or admit any wrongdoing on their part.
 They are often congratulated by those around them for who they are, as people don’t understand just how dangerous they can be.

-The Cerebral narcissist has a lot more control of their inner rage, so these are most likely to be on the upper end of the spectrum, as they will plot more, about a smart way to get those around them back, rather than show rage and anger, they believe all others are incredibly envious of them.
+The Cerebral narcissist has a lot more control over their inner rage, so these are most likely to be on the upper end of the spectrum, as they will plot more about a smart way to get those around them back rather than show rage and anger, they believe all others are incredibly envious of them.
 They think everyone is out to get them.

 Cerebral narcissists often use their intellectual abilities and achievements to draw people in.

-You may discover in conversations with them, that they do hold lots of grudges, yet these narcissists are in it for the long game, they will plan and plot, then once they have a plan they will use that plan to get to others.
+You may discover in conversations with them that they do hold lots of grudges, yet these narcissists are in it for the long game; they will plan and plot, and then once they have a plan, they will use that plan to get to others.

-The narcissist is competitive, but these can be to the extreme.
+The narcissist is competitive, but this can be to the extreme.
 Not all competitive people are narcissistic.